Title: Strange the Dreamer

 The answers await in Weep, but so do more mysteries – including the blue-skinned goddess who appears in Lazlo’s dreams.
 How did he dream her before he knew she existed?
 And if all the gods are dead, why does she seem so real?

-Strange the Dreamer was one of the best books I read in 2018 and is one the best books I’ve ever read just ever.
+Have you ever read a book and just fallen so deeply in love with it?
+Strange the Dreamer is one of those books for me.
+It was potentially the best book I read in 2018 and is one of the best books I’ve read just ever.
 I think that’s probably a good place to start with this review.

 When trying to write this post, I really didn’t know where to start and I am sure that this review will continue to feel a little like that.
 I always find it more difficult to talk about books that I loved in comparison to talking about books I didn’t like so much.
 If I come across as incoherent or repetitive at any point, I apologise but talking about a book you love is just difficult.
 What more can I tell you other than I loved this book so much and I encourage you to read it immediately?